 The Company's contracts with Customers typically include provisions under which the Company shares a portion of the Interchange Fees with its Customers, referred to as Revenue Share.
-Revenue Share payments are incentives to Customers to increase the transaction volumes on the Company's Platform.
-Revenue Share is generally computed as a percentage of the Interchange Fees earned or total transaction volume and is paid to Customers monthly.
+Revenue Share payments are incentives to Customers to increase their processing volume on the Company's Platform.
+Revenue Share is generally computed as a percentage of the Interchange Fees earned or processing volume and is paid to Customers monthly.